-Our vision for Corpus Christi Catholic High School is a vision of Catholic education at its best: an education of the highest quality that enables all children to thrive.
-This vision can be witnessed in action through our ambitious curriculum, in the work of our highly skilled and highly committed staff, and in our values, which are lived-out and demonstrated in all of our work as a community.
+Our vision at Corpus Christi Catholic High School is to provide an exceptional Catholic education that enables all pupils to thrive.
+This commitment is reflected in our ambitious curriculum, the dedication of our highly skilled committed staff, and the core values that guide our entire community.

-Our school motto Unum in Corpore Uno or Together in One Body reflects the importance that we attach to our school community: a community that provides the love, support, encouragement and advantage that children need in order to become the best that they can be.
-We recognise the critical role that parents and carers play in our community and aim to foster strong relationships in our shared goals for the development of their child.
+Our school motto Unum in Corpore Uno or Together in One Body reflects the importance that we attach to our school community: a community that provides the love, support and encouragement that pupils need in order to become the best that they can be.
+We also recognise the critical role that parents and carers play in our community as primary educators, and aim to foster strong relationships in our shared goals for the development of their child.

 ‘Pupils are extremely proud to be part of the warm and friendly school community.
 They hold the school in great esteem.’